Public Health Nursing: Readers Comment

 - "I reaffirm the need for public health nurses to have opportunities for further skill development, particularly in the leadership arena.
 PHNs are trusted by their communities and have such great potential to lead community health improvement efforts; however, they often lack the skill and confidence to engage 'grass top' leaders." – Julie Willems Van Dijk

-- "We need to work carefully to document the effectiveness of PHNs in roles that benefit from that unique combination of public health knowledge and clinical judgement/expertise." – Susan Swider
+- "We need to work carefully to document the effectiveness of PHNs in roles that benefit from that unique combination of public health knowledge and clinical judgment/expertise." – Susan Swider

 - "We are finding that community health assessment (MAPP, in our case in Homer, AK) is a natural outgrowth of the community-wide relationships that PHN's have over time.
 PHN's are respected and thus able to confront community barriers to change, building consensus to address unmet needs and to address disparities." – Sharon Whytal

-- "Public health nursing provides the essential framework & skill set required for successful integration of the whole person into the family & community." – Kindra Mulch
+- "Public health nursing provides the essential framework & skill set required for successful integration of the whole person into the family & community." – Kindra Mulc

 Thanks to all for the contributions, and for continuing to communicate the value of public health nursing.

 >>Read the full set of comments on the public health nursing post here.